 #4 – Milk & Dairy Products

 Many dogs are lactose intolerant, and consuming large amounts of dairy products can make them very gassy and cause diarrhea.
-While you may not be thinking about giving your pooch a glass of milk, remember that butter-filled mashed potatoes or a yummy baked mac and cheese is full of dairy.
+While you may not be thinking about giving your pooch a glass of milk, remember that butter-filled mashed potatoes or a yummy baked mac and cheese are full of dairy.
 For dogs who can handle it, plain yogurt or cheese can be given sparingly.

 #5 – Sugar